 Be careful about websites, videos, forums, or blogs that offer uneducated, unsourced opinions.
 Our article is well-cited and is authored by a health science professional.
 Look for scientific sources, measurements, and data for every claim.

 Your health is an important matter that goes beyond pharmaceutical use.
 You should be making informed decisions, based upon objective evidence-based science.
 Flu shots are generally safe, but may have side effects, most of which are minor.
 A flu shot doesn’t give you the flu, but it may give you minor aches, pains, runny nose, and weakness.
-Flu shot effectiveness, is low, failing a majority of the time, but may be beneficial to at-risk populations and in the context of risk management.
+Flu shot effectiveness is somewhat low, but may be beneficial to at-risk populations and in the context of risk management, particularly for healthcare workers.
 This is an issue that needs much more attention and open discussion.
+Stronger science behind flu shots and effective public communication could result in higher vaccination trends.

 We encourage you to read all of the above sources cited.
 Many require medical knowledge, and in that case, ask a qualified professional.
 Science journals also require an advanced understanding of statistics, further complicating whether something is true or not — it’s not that simple.
 By using our website, you agree to our Terms of Service.
 We promote sound science, expert opinions, backed-up by scientific sources.